Who Killed Jesus: The Historical Context of Jesus’ Crucifixion

 While it is unlikely that Pilate viewed Jesus as a significant threat, he also had little interest in justice or compassion.

 We know from other sources that Pilate’s governorship was characterized by a general disdain toward his Jewish subjects and brutal suppression of opposition.
-At the same time, his support from Rome was shaky at best, and he feared antagonizing the Jewish leadership lest they complain to the emperor.
-Pilate had originally been appointed governor of Judea in AD 26 by Sejanus, an advisor to Emperor Tiberius.
+At the same time, his support from Rome was shaky at best, and he feared to antagonize the Jewish leadership lest they complain to the emperor.
+Pilate had originally been appointed the governor of Judea in AD 26 by Sejanus, an advisor to Emperor Tiberius.
 When Sejanus was caught conspiring against Tiberius and was executed in AD 31, Pilate too came under suspicion.
 Pilate’s tenuous position is well illustrated by the Jewish philosopher Philo, who writes about an incident when the Jews protested against Pilate’s actions in placing golden shields in Herod’s palace in Jerusalem:

 He feared that if they actually sent an embassy [to Rome] they would also expose the rest of his conduct as governor by stating in full the briberies, the insults, the robberies, the outrages and wanton injustices, the executions without trial constantly repeated, the ceaseless and supremely grievous cruelty.
 So with all his vindictiveness and furious temper, he was in a difficult position.*